rubik/rubik.github.io/content/post/kubernetes-tutorial-ii-deploying-an-app.md

 svc` (and running `minikube tunnel` as well).

 #### Aside: DNS resolution within the cluster
-You might be asking yourself, how does the backend app find the Redis service IP?
+You might be asking yourself, how does the backend app find the Redis Service IP?
 This is a good question.
 Kubernetes offers a DNS cluster addon Service that runs as the kube-dns Service in the `kube-system` namespace.
 You can check if your cluster is running kube-dns by running the following command: